 Step Three: Combine The Goodies

 Alternate adding in the powdered sugar and cocoa powder mix with the water while mixing at low speed.
 Want a thicker consistency for your frosting?
-Start with 3 Tbsp water and add a little bit more water as needed.
+Start with 3 tablespoon water and add a little bit more water as needed.

 Step Four: Adjust the Flavor